jamesnicholsjr/Alpha/README.md

 ### Project 2: SemiH
 - Description: While my primary focus is email engineering, I've also contributed to semiH, implementing modal features for SemiHealthyLife.com.
 This project showcases my versatility and ability to apply web development skills to related domains.
 - Link: [https://github.com/jamesnicholsjr/semiH]

-## Command Line Tooling
-I have extensive experience working with command line tools for various tasks, including but not limited to:
-- Scripting
-- Automation
-- System administration

 ## Skills